anjijava16/pulse-clinic/README.md

 *History:*

 The very first version of this project was done by me in 2013 and within 2 weeks.
-Time past and server side has been changed from ServerSocket and private binary protocol solution to ReST API and application server.
-Many parts of logic were changed and simplified but there are still many things to do.
+Time past and I realized server side should be changed from ServerSocket and private binary protocol solution to ReST API and application server what from my point of view is simplier to understand and support.
+Many parts of base logic were changed and simplified within next 2 weeks, but there are still many things to do and many things have to be improved and optimized.

 *TODO:*